-If you’re a cancer patient, ask your doctor about interventions that could enhance your energy levels.
+If you have cancer, ask your doctor about interventions that could enhance your energy levels.

 This information is a summary.
 Always seek medical attention if you’re concerned you may be experiencing a medical emergency.

 Healthy habits, such as getting enough sleep, eating healthy foods, and exercising regularly can help you find relief from fatigue and nausea.
 Avoiding bad habits such as smoking, drinking excess alcohol, or abusing drugs can also help reduce fatigue and nausea.

-Your doctor may prescribe medications to treat an underlying condition, such as depression, kidney disease, a thyroid disorder, or liver disease.
+Your doctor may prescribe medications to treat an underlying condition.

 Staying hydrated by drinking clear liquids can help relieve fatigue and nausea.
 Maintaining a healthy activity level that doesn’t involve exercising excessively can also help prevent or reduce these symptoms.

-Fatigue can impact a person’s physical and mental well-being.
+Fatigue can impact a person’s well-being.
 Take the following steps to prevent the onset of fatigue and nausea:

-- Get enough sleep each week (typically between seven and eight hours).
+- Get enough sleep each night (typically between seven and eight hours).

-- Manage your schedule so that you work does not become too demanding.
+- Manage your schedule so that your work does not become too demanding.